Many chicken owners find it so distressing when their chickens stop laying eggs.

 Signs of internal parasite infestation are stunted growth, low levels of egg production and feed conversion, inactivity, and, in severe cases, death.
 Affected birds are also susceptible to diseases and stresses.

 You should regularly check your birds and their enclosure for any signs of parasites.
-Always ensure that the coop is clean and allow the birds to a sand bath.
+Always ensure that the coop is clean and allow the birds to have a sand bath.
 You are advised to quarantine new birds for at least two weeks to monitor any signs of infection.
-Consult your veterinarian for the certified products that can control the parasites.
+Consult your veterinarian for certified products that can control the parasites.
 Ensure you empty the chickens’ nesting boxes at least twice a week and refill them with fresh material.

 Egg binding is a situation when a chicken has an egg stuck.
 This happens on very minimal occasions.
 Calcium deficiency, a large egg, or a small pelvis can lead to such a mishappening.
 In case of such a predicament, you need to contact your veterinarian.
 Maybe an injection of calcium would suffice.
 You can massage your hen with warm water to help calm the muscles.